-For those still working to implement Strong Customer Authentication (SCA) to meet PSD2 requirements, the recent European Banking Authority (EBA) opinion on SCA could provide much needed respite.
+For those still working to implement Strong Customer Authentication (SCA) to meet PSD2 requirements, the European Banking Authority (EBA) opinion on SCA could provide much needed respite.
 But there are caveats.
-Agreeing with market sentiment, the EBA conceded that the market is widely unprepared to meet the 14 September deadline to implement SCA requirements, especially for downstream actors such as merchants.
-In fact, the British Retail Consortium estimates that 25% – 30% of online purchases may fail when the SCA measures are rolled out.
+Agreeing with market sentiment, the EBA conceded the market is widely unprepared to meet the 14 September 2019 deadline to implement SCA requirements, especially for downstream actors such as merchants.
+In fact, the British Retail Consortium estimates 25%–30% of online purchases may fail when SCA measures are rolled out.

 Flexibility on SCA Implementation Timeline

 In an effort to avoid disruption to online transactions because they do not meet the SCA requirements, the EBA agreed Competent Authorities (CAs) may “decide to work with Payment Service Providers (PSPs) and relevant stakeholders, including merchants, to provide limited, additional time to allow issuers to migrate to authentication approaches compliant with SCA.”
 However, the EBA stressed that such delays will only be available when payment service providers:

 - Set up a migration plan